Amit5197/Amit5197/README.md

 ## 🚀 About Me

-- 🛞 Cloud & DevOps Engineer with 4+ years of experience designing, deploying, and managing scalable infrastructure across AWS and Azure.
+- ☁️ Cloud & DevOps Engineer with **4+ years of experience** designing, deploying, and managing scalable infrastructure across AWS and Azure.
-- Hands-on experience in CI/CD automation, Infrastructure as Code (IaC), containerization, Kubernetes, cloud networking, security, monitoring, and production incident management.
+- ⚙️ Hands-on experience in **CI/CD, Infrastructure as Code, Kubernetes, Docker, cloud networking, security, monitoring, and production operations**.
-- Experienced in building and managing GitHub Actions and Jenkins pipelines, automating infrastructure using Terraform and reducing provisioning time by 20–30%, containerizing applications with Docker, and implementing observability using
+- 🔧 Experienced with **Terraform, GitHub Actions, Jenkins, Docker, Kubernetes, Prometheus, Grafana, CloudWatch, and ELK**.
-- Prometheus, Grafana, AWS CloudWatch, and ELK.
-Proven ability to reduce deployment time, automate manual processes, improve system reliability, and resolve production incidents in high-availability environments.
+- 📈 Proven track record of reducing deployment and provisioning time, automating manual processes, improving system reliability, and supporting production environments.
-- Experienced in supporting e-governance infrastructure and SDLC operations while maintaining 99.99% uptime and minimizing service downtime to approximately 0.1%.
+- 🛡️ Experienced in supporting **e-governance infrastructure and SDLC operations**, maintaining **99.99% uptime** and minimizing service downtime.

 <!-- ================= 💼 Open To Opportunities ================= -->

-- Open to opportunities in ***DevOps Engineering***, ***Cloud Engineering***, ***consultant**, and ***Cloud Support roles***.
+- 💼 Open to opportunities in **DevOps Engineering**, **Cloud Engineering**, **Cloud Consulting**, and **Cloud Support** roles.

 ---